mattias-ek/isopy/README.md

 # isopy
-A python package for isotope geo/cosmochemistry
+A python package for data processing in isotope geo/cosmochemistry.

-delete